klauern/klauern.github.com/README.markdown

 My Site
 =======

-This is a horrid mess of some erally awesome frameworks.
-Don't expect magic from this, but if you're interested in cobbling together something this weird, feel free:
+This is a collection of some really awesome frameworks.
+I like the way this works, so if you're interested in cobbling together something similar, feel free:

 * [CodeKickoff.com][1] - Awesome way to meld together a bunch of disparate frameworks into one really awesome one
 * [Compass](http://www.compass-style.org) - Melding of SASS and Blueprint
   basically
 * [Sass](http://www.sass-lang.org) - Awesome stylesheet management, allowing